RealBugBear/Bugbear/docs/training_feature.md

 ## Overview
 Mode 1 now centres on the Moro training experience: athletes step through rich multimedia exercises, optionally resume where they left off, and earn XP as they progress.
 A notifier-driven architecture persists every change, keeping the dashboard and profile areas in sync even when the device is offline.

+The dashboard now mirrors this progress through the Core line widgets.
+Each completion that flows through `DashboardViewModel` instantly updates the seven-day overview, the stats strip, and the reflection prompts without relying on the removed calendar module.

 ## Architecture Summary
 - **State management** – `SessionNotifier` owns the persisted `SessionState`, exposes planning helpers, manages Moro resume points, and applies XP or streak updates whenever training activity is recorded.【F:lib/features/training/notifier/session_notifier.dart†L16-L157】
 - **Session model** – `SessionState` stores phase metadata, counts, scheduling details, and the Moro resume map.
 Each `ExerciseItem` describes timing defaults and assets for a single exercise step.【F:lib/features/training/models/session_state.dart†L1-L22】【F:lib/features/training/models/exercise_item.dart†L1-L19】